-Summary of the Spin-Off

-Distributing Company

-Linn Energy, Inc., a Delaware corporation, which holds all of our common stock prior to the distribution.
+Summary of the Spin-Off Distributing Company Linn Energy, Inc., a Delaware corporation, which holds all of our common stock prior to the distribution.
 After the distribution, LINN Energy will not own any shares of Riviera common stock.

-Distributed Company Riviera Resources, Inc., a Delaware corporation, and immediately prior to the spin-off, an indirect subsidiary of Linn Energy, Inc. After the spin-off, Riviera Resources, Inc. will be an independent reporting company, and eventually a publicly traded company.
+Distributed Company Riviera Resources, Inc., a Delaware corporation, and immediately prior to the spin-off, a indirect subsidiary of Linn Energy, Inc. After the spin-off, Riviera Resources, Inc. will b an independent reporting company, and eventually a publicly traded company.
 Distributed Securities All of the outstanding shares of Riviera common stock.
 Record Date The record date for the distribution is 5:00 p.m., Eastern Time, on August 3, 2018.
 Distribution Date The distribution date is expected to be August 7, 2018.
 Distribution Ratio Each holder of LINN common stock will receive one share of Riviera common stock for each share of LINN common stock held at 5:00 p.m., Eastern Time, on August 3, 2018.

-Immediately following the spin-off, Riviera Resources, Inc. expects to have approximately 16 record holders of shares of common stock and approximately 78,449,265 shares of common stock outstanding, based on the number of record holders on July 19, 2018 and the number of shares of LINN common stock outstanding on July 24, 2018 and assuming each holder of LINN common stock will receive one share of Riviera common stock for each share of LINN common stock.
-The actual number of shares to be distributed will be determined as of the record date and will reflect any repurchases of shares of LINN common stock and issuances of shares of LINN common stock in respect of awards under Linn Energy, Inc. equity-based incentive plans between the date the LINN Energy board of

-Linn Energy, Inc. equity-based incentive plans between the date the LINN Energy board of directors declares the dividend for the distribution and the record date for the distribution.

-On the distribution date, Linn Energy, Inc. will release the shares of Riviera common stock to the distribution agent to distribute to LINN stockholders.
-The distribution of shares will be made by way of direct registration in book-entry form only, meaning that no physical share certificates will be issued.
-It is expected that it will take the distribution agent up to two weeks to issue shares of Riviera common stock to you or to your bank or brokerage firm electronically on your behalf by way of direct registration in book-entry form.
-You will not be required to make any payment, surrender or exchange your shares of LINN common stock or take any other action, other than to provide any documentation that may be required as discussed under "Material U.S. Federal Income Tax Consequences of the Spin-Off," including with respect to certain FIRPTA documentation that may be required by the applicable withholding agent, to receive your shares of Riviera common stock.
+Immediately following the spin-off, Riviera Resources, Inc. expects to have approximate 16 record holders of shares of common stock and approximately 78,449,265 shares of common stock outstanding, based on the number of record holders on July 19, 2018 and the number of shares of LINN common stock outstanding on July 24, 2018 and assumin each holder of LINN common stock will receive one share of Riviera common stock for each share of LINN common stock.
+The actual number of shares to be distributed will b determined as of the record date and will reflect any repurchases of shares of LINN common stock and issuances of shares of LINN common stock in respect of awards und Linn Energy, Inc. equity-based incentive plans between the date the LINN Energy board directors declares the dividend for the distribution and the record date for the distribution The Distribution On the distribution date, Linn Energy, Inc. will release the shares of Riviera common sto to the distribution agent to distribute to LINN stockholders.
+The distribution of shares w be made by way of direct registration in book-entry form only, meaning that no physical share certificates will be issued.
+It is expected that it will take the distribution agent up t two weeks to issue shares of Riviera common stock to you or to your bank or brokerage firm electronically on your behalf by way of direct registration in book-entry form.
+You will not be required to make any payment, surrender or exchange your shares of LINN common stock or take any other action, other than to provide any documentation that may be required as discussed under "Material U.S. Federal Income Tax Consequences of the Spin-Off," including with respect to certain FIRPTA documentation that may be require by the applicable withholding agent, to receive your shares of Riviera common stock.

-The Distribution

-Conditions to the Distribution